 Perhaps the conversion rates are not as high as in the developed countries.
 However, we have seen similar ARPPUs in certain countries so it is not a question of no monetisation.
 It’s all about the cultural barrier of online payments.
 In fact, we have found players who had never made an online payment until they played our games.

-When we speak about Latin American markets, most people think of a single market when in fact, the Latam market consists of 33 culturally different countries, and a “whole new continent” named Brazil.
+Many people think of Latin America as a single market.
+In fact, Latam consists of 33 culturally different countries, plus a “whole new continent” named Brazil.
 The Portuguese-speaking country is by far the largest gaming market in Latin America.

 The Latin America opportunity is clear: an emerging market about to explode and only brands which have made enough awareness could make profit.